Wet Bulb Temperature Calculator

 Why is wet-bulb temperature critical for heat stress assessment?

-Can the wet-bulb calculator be used for indoor environments?
+Can this calculator be used for indoor environments?

 What is the relationship between wet-bulb temperature and WBGT?